Click here to learn more.

 Sounds great, right?
 Not so fast!
 The Newfoundland is a giant breed.
 At maturity, he will weigh 100 to 150 pounds.
 Giant breeds have the potential to develop serious orthopedic problems -- especially if they aren’t raised carefully or if they come from irresponsible breeders, and they generally have a shorter lifespan than smaller dogs.
 If that doesn’t bother you, a Newfoundland may well be your breed of choice.

-As with any dog, early, frequent socialization is essential to prevent a Newfie from becoming overly suspicious or fearful of anything new or different.
+dog, early, frequent socialization is essential to prevent a Newfie from becoming overly suspicious or fearful of anything new or different.
 Purchase a Newfoundland puppy from a breeder who raises the pups in the home and ensures that they are exposed to many different household sights and sounds, as well as people.
 Once certain vaccines are given and your vet gives the go-ahead, continue socializing your Newfoundland by taking him to puppy kindergarten class, visits to friends and neighbors, and outings to local shops and businesses.

 Like any puppy, Newfoundlands are inveterate chewers and, because of their size, can do a whole lot of damage.
 Don’t give them the run of the house until they’ve reached trustworthy maturity.
 Keep your Newfoundland puppy busy with training, play and socialization experiences; a bored Newfie is a destructive Newfie.